Public Affairs - Kentucky Farm Bureau

 • Support a decommissioning bond on all commercial solar projects.
 These bonds should be reviewed at least every three years.

-• Support oversight of ownership and control for energy infrastructure.
+• Support oversight of ownership and control for energy infrastructure

 RURAL DEVELOPMENT